Glossary

 APR (Annual Percentage Rate)

-The yearly cost of borrowing, shown as a percentage of the balance.
+The annual cost of borrowing money, expressed as a percentage of the outstanding balance.

-Example: A 22% APR on a $10,000 balance racks up roughly $183 in interest each month if you only make the minimum payment.
+Example: A 22% APR on a $10,000 balance can accrue approximately $183 in interest each month if only minimum payments are made.

 Synonyms: interest rate, yearly rate.